Fast subdivision of B\'{e}zier curves: Numerical tests

 \begin{example} The same tests as in Example~\ref{E:Example1} were carried out.
 For each coordinate of every resulting control point of the subdivided curve, the number of correct decimal digits was determined, treating the results of the de Casteljau algorithm as exact.
 Table~\ref{T:Table3} presents the aggregate statistics on numerical precision, i.e., the minimum and mean number of exact significant decimal digits. \end{example}

-The tests show that the new method with scaling is effective.
-It outperforms the traditional approach for curves of degree $n>6$.
-The minimal number of exact significant decimal digits decreases with increasing $n$, while their mean deviates only slightly from the precision of the floating-point arithmetic used.
-The direct application of Eq.~\eqref{E:Def-gamma^s_k} yields very good numerical results, indicating that the numerical problems of the new method for higher-degree curves (cf.~the lasts rows in the second column of Table~\ref{T:Table3}) are closely related to the quality of the FFT and IFFT implementation employed.
-It should also be noted that the method directly applying Eq.~\eqref{E:Def-gamma^s_k} is faster than using the de Casteljau algorithm already for curves of degree $n>6$, although both approaches have the same asymptotic computational complexity.
+The experiments show that the scaled version of the method is effective, particularly for curves of higher degree.
+It outperforms the traditional approach for curves of degree $n>9$.
+The minimum number of correct significant decimal digits decreases as $n$ increases, while the mean remains close to the precision of the floating-point arithmetic used.

+The direct application of Eq.~\eqref{E:Def-gamma_k} yields very good numerical results, indicating that the numerical problems of the new method for higher-degree curves (cf.~Table~\ref{T:Table3}) are closely related to the quality of the FFT and IFFT implementations employed.
+It should also be noted that the method based on the direct application of Eq.~\eqref{E:Def-gamma_k} is faster than using the de Casteljau algorithm already for curves of degree $n>5$, although both approaches have the same asymptotic computational complexity.

+While the de Casteljau algorithm performs better for degrees 4 and 5, applying Remark~\ref{R:LowDegrees} to quadratic and cubic B\'{e}zier curves results in shorter computation times than the de Casteljau algorithm.
+See Table~\ref{T:Table4}.